charlesw/tesseract/ReadMe.md

 ## Note for contributors

-Please create your pull requests to target the "develop" branch.
-"Master" is only for released code.
-Thank you.
+Please create your pull requests to target the "Master" branch.

 ## License

-Copyright 2012-2019 Charles Weld.
+Copyright 2012-2022 Charles Weld.

 Licensed under the [Apache License, Version 2.0][apache2] (the "License"); you may not use this software except in compliance with the License.
 You may obtain